 Tube the Rivers

-Head to the Hill Country and get on the river with some friends, a cooler and a tube.
-Float the day away on the super clean, spring-fed San Marcos River.
-Swish down the Comal River near New Braunfels and enjoy shuttle service to and from the river.
+Head to the Hill Country and get on the river with a cooler and a tube.
+Float the day away on the super clean, spring-fed San Marcos River with Texas State Tubes.
+Swish down the Comal River near New Braunfels and enjoy shuttle service to and from the river from Rockin' R's six area locations.
 In Gruene, it’s all about the Guadalupe River.
 Rent a tube, raft or canoe or take a guided trip down the river.

 Loro's sprawling, pecan tree-shaded patio is the perfect place to enjoy a laid-back bite in the sun with a cocktail in hand.
 At Juliet Italian Kitchen, you'll find locals casually sipping DIY mojito and Aperol Spritz cocktail kits on the shaded and expansive, temporary parking lot patio.